joadoumie/jordi-rants/_posts/2023-10-24-oh-my-posh-nba-segment.md

 ## Set Up Oh My Posh

-I'll walkthrough how this all works on my Windows machine, using Windows Terminal with PowerShell, but remember that you can get the same effects on ANY OS with practically ANY shell.
+I'll walk through how this all works on my Windows machine, using Windows Terminal with PowerShell, but remember that you can get the same effects on ANY OS with practically ANY shell.
 I'll include links to getting set up on other machines/shells.

 # What is Oh My Posh